Policy recommendations for securing email

 Block ActiveSync clients

 This policy prevents ActiveSync clients from bypassing other conditional access rules.
 The rule configuration applies only to ActiveSync clients.
-By selecting Require approved client app, this policy blocks ActiveSync clients.
-To configure this policy:
+By selecting Require app protection policy, this policy blocks ActiveSync clients.
+Details on creating this policy can be found in Require app protection policy for cloud app access with Conditional Access.

 Setup Office 365 message encryption